The 4 Days Itinerary To Travel Bangkok And Pattaya

 We came very early to the Tan Son Nhat airport in the morning.
 After arriving at Thailand’s Don Mueang Airport, we went directly to Pattaya.
 We visited 2 spots on the way between Bangkok and Pattaya:

-- Tiger Zoo – Thailand’s biggest tiger camp, where a lot of rare tigers gathered.
+- Tiger Zoo – Thailand’s biggest tiger camp, where a lot of rare tigers gather.
 Besides that, visitors can also watch crocodiles, elephants, or other animal shows.

 - Wat Phra Khao Yai (Big Buddha Hill) – One of the most famous sacred pagodas in Thailand.
 There is a 30m Buddha statue at the place.